meraki/automation-scripts/README.md

 **mx_fwrules_to_csv.py:** A simple example showing how to use the Meraki Dashboard API library to GET MX L3 firewall rules from a provided network and output to CSV.

 **mxfirewallcontrol.py:** Script to display, modify and create backups of MX Layer 3 firewall rulesets.
 Can be used as a command line utility or a backend process for a custom management portal.
-See also mxfirewallcontrol.py_manual.docx and mxfirewallcontrol_example_input_file.txt in this directory.
+See also mxfirewallcontrol_manual.pdf and mxfirewallcontrol_example_input_file.txt in this directory.

 **mxfirewallcontrol_example_input_file.txt:** Example input file for mxfirewallcontrol.py.